cleciobr/cleciobr/README.md

 Looking for opportunities and collabaration in projects and deep learning.
 - 🔭 I’m currently working on system analyst / developer. (also, I am brushing up my data structures and algorithms skills regularly).
-- 🌱 I’m currently learning Computer Vision and Deep Learning techniques using PyTorch.
+- 🌱 I’m currently learning Computer Vision and Deep Learning techniques.
 - 🤝 I’m looking to collaborate on data science and deep learning projects.